yedivanseven/Commodities/README.md

 ## Baysian Methods
-In the _Bayesian_ notebook, we explore the possibilities and models offered by Ross Taylor's [`PyFlux`-package](http://www.pyflux.com/).
+In the _Bayesian_ notebook, we explore the possibilities and models offered by Ross Taylor's fascinating [`PyFlux`-package](http://www.pyflux.com/).
 As there is a lot to play with, optimal model selection can take some time.
 To speed things up considerably, we leverage the python `multiprocessing` module and crunch through several models at the same time, in parallel.
-This is again outsourced into the `helpers` package.
+This is again conveniently outsourced into the `helpers` package.

 ### Dependencies
 Everything seems to run smoothly with a fairly fresh install of Anaconda 4.3.